Glenrothes: Retail, leisure and service sectors

 Other types of service industries also add to the town's economic mix with large single employers being in the 'accommodation and food services' sector which accounted for around 4% of the town's total jobs.
-Balbirnie House Hotel and Balgeddie House Hotel (a Best Western hotel) are the largest hotel operators in the immediate area.
-Budget hotel chains are also represented with Wetherspoons operating a hotel and pub, the Golden Acorn Hotel, in the town centre.
-Premier Inn, Travelodge and Holiday Inn also operate hotels within Glenrothes.
+Balbirnie House Hotel, a four star hotel, Balgeddie House Hotel (a Best Western hotel) and Premier Inn, both three stars, are the largest hotels in Glenrothes.
+Budget hotels include the Golden Acorn Hotel, the Gilvenbank Hotel, a Travelodge and a Holiday Inn Express.
+Balbirnie House was awarded the "Best Wedding Hotel" Global Award at the Haute Grandeur Global Hotel Awards for five consecutive years between 2019 and 2024.

 Financial and professional services represent 15.6% of the total number of jobs.
 Offices are mainly concentrated in the town centre and at Pentland Park.
 An enterprise hub facility was opened in the town centre in 2017 to act as a "one-stop shop" supplying increased enterprise and business services to potential entrepreneurs in the local area.

 Public and voluntary sectors

 A number of public service and third sector agencies and authorities are based in Glenrothes contributing to the town's administrative centre function.
 Police Scotland has established its Fife Division headquarters in Glenrothes at Viewfield.
 Scottish Environment Protection Agency (SEPA), Scottish Enterprise and Kingdom Housing Association, a major Registered Social Landlord also have offices in Glenrothes at Pentland Park; a business park within the town.
 Fife College is also a key employer in Glenrothes with a large campus based at Stenton Road adjacent to Viewfield Industrial Estate.
 Fife Council is a major employer in the locality with its prominent local authority headquarters building located in Glenrothes town centre.
-Many of the other council departments are contained in a number of the town centre's office blocks and a major depot and office facility is located at Bankhead in the former ADC building.
+Other council departments are located at a major depot and office facility at Bankhead in the former ADC building.

 Regeneration and future development

 A range of development projects are proposed to regenerate the town centre steered by a masterplan that was approved by the Glenrothes Area Committee in March 2021.
-This seeks to address a variety of negative trends including addressing the loss of shops and a halving of office floorspace since the year 2000.
-Celebrating the unique legacy of public art bequeathed to the town, introducing new business opportunities outwith the Kingdom Shopping Centre, creating new public spaces including a new town square, and supporting an enhanced evening economy are also identified in the masterplan.
-This supersedes an earlier Glenrothes town centre action plan that was approved at Glenrothes Area Committee in 2014.
+This seeks to address a variety of negative trends including addressing the reduction in retail operators and office floorspace in the town centre due to changing market and working requirements and rationalisation of Fife Council's office estate.
+The masterplan also recommends celebrating the unique legacy of public art bequeathed to the town, introducing new business opportunities outwith the Kingdom Shopping Centre, creating new public spaces and meeting areas including a new town square, and supporting an enhanced evening economy.
 Older parts of the Kingdom Shopping Centre at Albany Gate are proposed to be demolished and redeveloped.
+A mixed use redevelopment of the former police station site at Napier Road was outlined in the masterplan and proposals for this site were approved by Fife Council in early 2023.
+Fife Council announced in 2023 its intention to demolish Rothesay House as part of ongoing regeneration activity in the town centre.